plasmatech8/KnightAndQueenPuzzle/README.md

-# KnightAndQueenPuzzle
+# Knight And Queen Puzzle

-This is an exercise to challenge your knight maneuvering in Chess.
+This is an exercise to challenge your knight maneuvering skills in Chess.

 Rules:
 * Touch every possible square with the white knight (♘)